-Residential Real Estate: Include 1-4 family residential real estate loans, second liens, or open end real estate loans, such as home equity lines and multifamily residential loans.
+Residential Real Estate: Include 1-4 family residential real estate loans, second liens, or open end real estate loans, such as home equity lines and up to four unit multifamily residential loans.
 These are repaid by various means such as a borrower's income, sale of the property, or rental income derived from the property.
 These loans are sensitive to the valuation of real estate collateral, unemployment and other key economic measures.